 Dr. Prizant says that often even strengths have been pathologized whereas SCERTS refers to the Enthusiasms of autisic individuals.
 They are not obsessions, but enthusiasms.
 The book describes how to use these enthusiasms to form connections.
 It also drives Dr. Prizant crazy that this information has been around for decades yet is still not mainstream knowledge.

 Dr. Prizant said that his book gives permission to parents to love and appreciate their children as they are as opposed to judging and trying to fix their child, which is so often the feeling we get from professionals providing therapy.
 There are parents that have thanked Dr. Prizant for validating what they have all along believed and did, even when professionals told them what they were doing was incorrect.

 It’s antithetical to work on compliance as children then switch to self-determination in adolescence as many ABA programs do.
 It can result in people who can no longer tolerate any flexibility in their lives which is not what the longterm goals ever are.
 Developmental, relationship-based models aim to work on intrinsic motivation over external control.

 Dr. Barry Prizant will present at the upcoming ICDL Conference

-You can see Dr. Barry Prizant give the keynote presentation at the upcoming 23rd Annual International DIRFloortime Conference: Effectively Promoting Human Development with Compassion and Respect on October 4th and 5th at Broadway Studios, San Francisco.
+Dr. Barry Prizant gave the keynote presentation at the 23rd Annual International DIRFloortime Conference: Effectively Promoting Human Development with Compassion and Respect in San Francisco.

 Thank you to Dr. Prizant for sharing his time to tell us about SCERTS and his latest book, Uniquely Human.
 If you appreciated this post, please consider sharing it on Facebook or Twitter.
 And if you have any related comments or questions, please feel free to post them in the Comments section below.